Broken Expectations: The Effects of Modelling Assumptions on the Inferred Dark Matter Distribution in the Milky Way's Satellites: Results

 We compare these results with those using an alternative procedure of obtaining the projected half-mass radii directly from the cumulative distribution of bound mass.
 We also use the mean line-of-sight velocity dispersion within this half-mass radius instead of the numerically interpolated (and integrated) luminosity-weighted average line-of-sight dispersion as in Equation \ref{eq:wolf_2d}.
 The results are shown on the right of Figure~\ref{fig:wolf_ratios}.
 The method improves the performance of the estimator in some cases (Fornax), but also appears to disagree with the luminosity-averaged estimator, particularly at apocentres, with higher mass estimates in the heavy potential and lower mass estimates in the light potential.

-To understand the origin of the discrepancy in the results obtained at peri- and apocentres, we examine the extreme case of Ursa Minor in a `heavy' Milky Way potential over the whole course of its orbital history.
-This is shown in Figure \ref{fig:umi_wolf_ratio_dm} , where results for both dark matter and stellar tracers, as well as the 3-D and 2-D estimators, are shown.
+While the results of the estimator are consistent within their errors for all orbital phases of the dwarfs, it can be seen that the overall accuracy of the estimator can change with orbital phase.
+To understand this result, we examine the extreme case of Ursa Minor in a `heavy' Milky Way potential over the whole course of its orbital history, applying the Wolf estimator to both dark matter and stars used as tracers.